44agrawalsparsh/STAT-4830-sparsh-project/docs/assignments/week3_submission.md

 1. How feasible is my current project vis a vis compute
 2. What are some other RL techniques to explore?
 I couldn't find other systems that would work for my problem well.
 3. Better ways to formulate my problem?
+4. What is the best way to apply an Alpha Go Zero esque system with hidden information.
+Is making rigid assumptions about things such as the distribution of players in general ok?
+I think I would need these to simulate potential hidden states.

 - **Alternative approaches to try**
 Maybe if I can define a class of bidding strategies an evolutionary algorithm might work.
 I am skeptical of this though.